retaildevcrews/aks-oidc-proxy/docs/dex/README.md

 kubectl -n auth apply -f src/yaml/dex/dex-clusterrolebinding.yaml
 ```

-Deploy the Certificate request so cert-manager can create the required tls secret that the dex deployment will use as a volume mount
+Deploy the Certificate request so cert-manager can create the required tls secret that the dex deployment will use as a volume mount.
+You will need to update the dex-cert.yaml file with your domain.

 ```bash
 kubectl -n auth apply -f src/yaml/dex/dex-cert.yaml